Sam1066/daktilo/about.md

 ---
 layout: page
 title: about
-subtitle: So here's what you probably don't want to know about me, I guess.
+subtitle: so here's what you probably don't want to know about me, i guess.
 permalink: /about/
 ---